zowe/sample-spring-boot-api-service/docs/zowe-integrate-with-apiml.md

 1. Get access to existing instance of Zowe API Mediation layer or install your instance on your workstation from the [zowe/api-layer](https://github.com/zowe/api-layer/) repository and following the instructions in the [README.md](https://github.com/zowe/api-layer/blob/master/README.md).
 2. Update following settings:
    * Set `apiml.enabled` to `true`
+   * Change the `apiml.service.serviceId` to a unique service ID
    * Set `apiml.service.hostname` and `apiml.service.ipAddress` to the hostname and the IP address of your server.
 You can keep `localhost` for development purposes if your API Mediation Layer is running also running on the same server
    * Set `api.service.discoveryServiceUrls` to the URL of the API Mediation Layer Discovery Service.
 You can keep `https://localhost:10011/eureka` if your API Mediation Layer is running also running on the same server and using the default port `10011` for the Discovery Service